 The planning objectives within the Foundation Stage are taken from the Development Matters document.
 All areas are delivered through a well-planned play based approach, with a balance of adult led and child initiated activities.
 Planning, is based upon topics that have been identified as vehicles of interest to enable us to deliver the children's next steps in learning.
-Planning is adapted systematically to reflect children's snap shots and half-termly assessments.
+Planning is adapted systematically to reflect practitioners' ongoing assessments of pupils.

-Discrete literacy, maths, phonics and guided reading, and other directed teaching including P.E., PSHCE (circle time) and music also take place.
+Discrete Literacy, Maths, Phonics and group reading, and other directed teaching including P.E., PSHE (circle time) and music also take place.

-Our long term planning ensures coverage of key ages and stages and aspects across the Reception year.
+Our long term planning ensures coverage of all areas of learning across the Reception year.
 Our medium and short-term plans ensure that each child has the opportunity to develop their knowledge, skills and understanding in every area at their appropriate developmental level.